Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 To fully understand what PHI is, it’s important to break down the different ways medical information can be segmented.
 This includes health information, individually identifiable health information (IIHI), and finally, protected health information as defined by HIPAA.

-Protected health information (PHI), then, is any individually identifiable health information specifically transmitted by or maintained in electronic media, or in any other form.
+Protected health information (PHI) is any individually identifiable health information specifically transmitted by or maintained in electronic media or in any other form.

 What is ePHI?